 "So are you, if you don't step back."

 He raised his hands, palms out, and moved away.

 "No," she lied.
 "I want to go home."

 "Yes.
-Take me back to Fort Culbertson.
+Take me back to Fort Culbertson this instant.
 I insist."

 Thunder rumbled like distant cannon fire.
 Rivers of rain gurgled from the roof.